vdbg/grovepi-wordprocessor/README.md

 ```
 * If logged on the console (physical monitor), press 'Ctrl-D'.
 This should automatically start the word processor.
 Now that the default tty1 console is "taken" by the word processor, you have to use CTRL+ALT+Function_Key (F1-F7) to use the other consoles.
 * If logged through ssh instead, then `ps auwx  | grep bash` and kill the bash process on tty1.
 The wordprocessor should automatically start.
-* Now, whenever the keyboard physically attached to the pi is used (possibly through bluetooth), the LCD screen should show what's typed
+* Now, whenever the keyboard physically attached to the pi is used (possibly through bluetooth), the LCD screen should show what's typed.